lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 The `TransactionGroup` enum demonstrates an idiom for representing data whose values are part of a set.
 An `enum` can be based on an integer or string type.
 Every enum based on a raw type automatically generates an `init?(rawValue:)` initializer to convert a raw value to an internal value.

-The enum rawValue initializer is great a way to check for the validity of externally stored data that actually represents an exclusive set of values such as a set of application states, a set of configuration values, or, as in our case, an encoding for a sign.
+The enum rawValue initializer is great a way to check for the validity of externally stored data that actually represents an exclusive set of values such as a set of application states, configuration values, segue identifiers, or any other constant in a set.
+In this case, we are decoding a transaction type: Authorized or Posted.

 The initializer is *failable*, so invalid data can be detected early simply by converting it using the initializer.
 This removes the need to convert data at a later stage of processing, where one would prefer not to be dealing  with exceptions.